voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 As you continue through the course, you'll explore more advanced techniques, real-world scenarios, and best practices where PowerShell and the "Environment" class can be employed to streamline system administration, automation, and configuration tasks.

-### Lesson 8: Security and Permissions 🔒
+### Lesson 8: Security and Permissions

 #### Managing security-related aspects with "Environment": Understand how the "Environment" class can help you retrieve security-related information, such as user privileges, group membership, and security identifiers (SIDs)

-Welcome to the thirteenth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll explore how you can use the "Environment" class to manage security-related aspects of the system.
 You'll learn how to retrieve security-related information, such as user privileges, group membership, and security identifiers (SIDs) using PowerShell.

 ##### Retrieving Security-Related Information